brendan-ch/sourcebook/README.md

 ### Environment variables

-Duplicate the `.env.example` file, name it `.env`, and set the variables.
+Duplicate the `.env.example` file, name it `.env`, and set the variables to point to your MySQL database instance.

 See [the Flask documentation](https://flask.palletsprojects.com/en/stable/config/#SECRET_KEY) for how to quickly generate the `FLASK_APP_SECRET_KEY` value.